 Mr. Gordon has trained thousands of students in mediation, negotiation, and conflict management.
 As part of the Massachusetts Office of the Attorney General, he Instituted mediation and conflict resolution training programs in school systems throughout Massachusetts and was a member of the Conflict Intervention Team designed as first responders to gang violence.

 Mr. Gordon serves as the Faculty Athletics Representative and continues to teach undergraduates and graduates at the University of Oregon in Eugene, OR on courses related to negotiation, law & sports business, sport brand management, sport & society, sports conflict management, and dispute resolution.
 He has served the negotiation coach for the ABA Moot Court Negotiation Competition where he successfully coached multiple teams to the National Competition, including the 2013 ABA National Champion which then competed in the International Negotiation Competition as the United States representative.

 In addition to his career in conflict management and dispute resolution, Mr. Gordon is a competitive runner with recent Masters All-American performances in the mile, 3K, 5K, and 10K distances.
 He competes as part of the University of Oregon Running Club and the Bowerman Track Club with consistent top 1% finishes.

 Mr. Gordon received his Juris Doctor from Suffolk University Law School, both his Master of Arts and a Graduate Certificate in Dispute Resolution from the University of Massachusetts Boston, and his Bachelor of Arts in Psychology / Sociology with an Certificate in Criminal Justice from the University of Massachusetts Amherst.

-Mr. Gordon now resides in Eugene, Oregon with his wife, Renee, daughter, Joelie, and their dog Rennen after spending 15 years in Boston, Massachusetts.
+Mr. Gordon now resides in Eugene, Oregon with his wife, Renee, daughter, Junior, and their dog Xennen after spending 15 years in Boston, Massachusetts.